InsightDataScience/wheel-of-misfortune/misfortune1/README.md

-# Reach a resource with different protocols from multiple clients
+# Reach a resource with different protocols from multiple clients.
+Modify the AWS infrastructure to pass all the goals.

 ## Contents